package core:math/big

 internal_int_sqrt :: proc(dest, src: ^Int, allocator := context.allocator) -> (err: Error) {…}

-Assumes `dest` and `src` not to be `nil` and to have been initialized.
+This function is less generic than root_n, simpler and faster.
+Assumes dest and src not to be nil and to have been initialized.

 internal_int_sqrtmod_prime ¶